pmelsted/bifrost/README.md

 * **Compare the same type of output graphs**

   Bifrost outputs the vertices and edges of the compacted de Bruijn graph in [GFA](https://gfa-spec.github.io/GFA-spec/GFA1.html) format, a plain-text file format for graphs used by the community.
 Comparing X's output to Bifrost's GFA output is not acceptable if the output of X is not plain-text (e.g binary file) nor if it does not contain vertices and edges for the graph.
-If needed, Bifrost can output only the vertices of the graph in FASTA format with `-f`.
+If needed, Bifrost can output the vertices without the edges in FASTA format with `-f`.

 * **Compare uncompressed output**